AshKmo/ash-script/README.md

 Run `./bin/ash-script <script-file>` to execute any valid ash-script file.
 For instance, run `./bin/ash-script examples/pi.txt` to execute the Pi calculation example.

 ## Language reference
-ash-script is an interpreted, dynamically-typed, garbage-collected, general-purpose programming language.
+ash-script is an interpreted, dynamically-typed, garbage-collected general-purpose programming language.

 ### Data types
 ash-script supports a number of different data types.
 The complete list of all data types are as follows: